hraftery/winot/docs/build_log.md

 	- `docker cp` to extract build, then runs on target
 	- `docker commit` fails "no space left on device".
 Appears to be 10GB limit, so have no way to create image.

-Halelujah, a Qt 6 app, built and running on the RPi 3 running a 64-bit OS.
+Hallelujah, a Qt 6 app, built and running on the RPi 3 running a 64-bit OS.
 [Where's my t-shirt?](https://twitter.com/HeathRaftery/status/1503934255570690048).
 But webview and webengine are a much tougher nut to crack.

 So cross-compilation is getting there, but painfully.
 With a big clean up of the cross-compilation environment, taking in the lessons from the last big ditch effort, there's every chance of success.
 But the clock's ticking and after reviewing the strongest horses in that stocktake and where the current project needs to get to, it's time to back the Docker build to try to bring it home.